passcod/blook/transcripts/western-reaches-38.md

 because they're really cute and I feed them bananas because pigs are really cute.
 That kind of thing.
 I just find my own ways to enjoy the game.
 And it is gorgeous.
 The ocean animation, and the sky, and just everything is amazingly gorgeous.
-The color palettes are really good.
+The colour palettes are really good.
 It is a very pretty game.
 And I think like if you're playing it singleplayer, it's not super exciting, but playing it with other people as a team thing or just a social thing is really cool, cause it's kind of a cool space to hang out in.
 So I really like that.